 5. Skulls at the Fontanelle Cemetery

-6. Seek the Catacombs of San Gennaro
+6. Explore the Catacombs of San Gennaro

 8. Stroll around Via dei Tribunali

-9. Walk up to Mount Vesuvius
+9. Ascend Mount Vesuvius

-10. Ruins of Pompeii
+10. Discover the Ruins of Pompeii

-11. Explore the ruins of Herculaneum
+11. Delve into the Ruins of Herculaneum

-12. Day Trips from Naples
+12. Embark on Day Trips from Naples

 Backpacking Naples Travel Costs